Arcanearth house rules for D&D 5th Edition

 - Mounted Combat

 - Unarmed Combat (Grappling and Unarmed Strikes: PCs are no longer automatically ‘proficient’ with unarmed strikes.
-No Athletics/Acrobatics proficiency is possible when grappling without Unarmed Combat proficiency.
-All monks that want to use their open-hand fighting should take Unarmed Combat.)
+All monks that want to use their open-hand fighting must take Unarmed Combat as a skill.
+Unarmed Combat proficiency can be applied to grappling instead of Athletics or Acrobatics, at the players option.)

 - Exotic:by individual weapon type (whip, hand crossbow, net, bolo, petard, arquebus, siege engines, etc)